Basic WOR Rules

 BOUNCING OVER SIDEWALL

-A ball bouncing over the sidewall is a legal shot unless overridden by a local court rule.
+A ball bouncing over the sidewall is a legal shot.

 A Safety Holdup is extended to include players on adjacent courts.

-When dropping back deep, a safety holdup can be called only on the moving part of the crowd as opposed to the stationary crowd.
-Player cannot put stationary crowd ar risk.
+A safety holdup can be called only on the moving part of the crowd as opposed to the stationary crowd.
+Player cannot put stationary crowd at risk.
 The players must safely hit the ball prior to entering the stationary crowd.
 The stationary crowd cannot cause a hinder.
 Referee should stop play if ball enters stationary crowd.
 Player must strike the ball prior to entering stationary crowd or ball is dead.

 DOUBLES PARTNER POSITION